KaiMagnusMueller/kaimagnus.de/_posts/2021-04-25-destinations-website.md

 The overall design was mostly based on the design of our final presentations' slides with a dark background and blue outlines for elements in the front.

-End it should serve as a platform for new developments and announcementsit and that we want to find more people who are you go to hell
+End it should serve as a platform for new developments and announcements it and that we want to find more people who are you go to hell